 It is worth noting as well, at the time of the date on the letter, November of 1937, Amelia's office

 at the Hollywood Roosevelt Hotel, where the unclaimed letter was mailed from, was still being maintained by her husband, G.P.

 Putnam, with Amelia's secretary, Margot DeCarrie, keeping hours there.
 That is not to say either one of them wrote or mailed

-the unclaimed letter; if either did they never mentioned it.
-The letter may have been sent by a resident neighbor at the hotel
+the unclaimed letter; if they did they never mentioned it.
+The letter may have been sent by a resident hotel neighbor who

-who had known Amelia from there, and it may not have been the first and only letter mailed to Amelia at Maloelap--where the tone of the address
+had known Amelia, and it may not have been the first and only letter mailed to Amelia at Maloelap--where the tone of the address seemed

 "Dear Mr. President..."